the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03A_frontend/3A_1_css_layout/_index.md

 {% endblock %}
 ```

-There's a lot of content for each task, and it is a little ahrd to read since everything is aligned to the left.
+There's a lot of content for each task, and it is a little hard to read since everything is aligned to the left.
 Let's
 use a flexbox to rearrange some of the content.

 {{< code-action >}} Make a flexbox for the task name and the due date that spreads the content out across the element: